NirbanPal/ChatX/README.md

    ```shell
    cd ChatX
    ```

+3. Create a database(Here mysql is used) and add that in DATABASE section in settings.py->
+    ```
+       DATABASES = {
+            'default': {
+                'ENGINE':'django.db.backends.mysql',
+                'NAME':'your_database_name',
+                'USER':'your_DB_username',
+                'PASSWORD':'DB_password',
+                'HOST':'localhost',
+                'PORT':3306,
+            }
+        }
+    ```
-3. Put your django secret key in the settings.py SECRET_KEY section and do DUBUG=FALSE for production.
+4. Put your django secret key in the settings.py SECRET_KEY section and do DUBUG=FALSE for production.
 Download and install memurai for windows or install redis for linux.
 Run memurai or redis using command prompt.

-4. Install virtual environment(if not preinstalled):
+5. Install virtual environment(if not preinstalled):

    ```pip
    pip install virtualenv
    ```
-5. Create virtual environment->
+6. Create virtual environment->

    ```python
    python -m venv <your_virtual_environment_name>
    ```
-6. To activate your virtual environment(windows)->
+7. To activate your virtual environment(windows)->

    ```shell
    <your_virtual_environment_name>\Scripts\activate
    ```

-7. Install dependencies(requirements.py file)->
+8. Install dependencies(requirements.py file)->

    ```pip
    pip install -r requirements.txt
    ```

-8. Migrate your database->
+9. Migrate your database->

    ```python
    python manage.py makemigrations